How much does it cost?

 What are your credentials?

-On the coaching side of things I’m also registered at Practitioner level with the European Mentoring and Coaching Council (EMCC).
-I’m insured by Towergate, have an enhanced DBS check and am registered with the ICO.
+I’m a registered member of the BACP, and I follow their ethical guidelines.
+I’m also an NCPS accredited registrant, a registered BAPAM practitioner, and a member of the Music Industry Therapist Collective.
+On the coaching side of things I’m registered at Practitioner level with the European Mentoring and Coaching Council (EMCC).
+I’m insured by Oxygen, have an enhanced DBS check and am registered with the ICO.

 Where does the coaching part come in?